jorgego11/fabric-to-IBP-migration/upgradeOrderer/README.md

-# Upgrade Orderer
+# Upgrade Orderer from Kafka to Raft

 ## Assumptions and Considerations

 The assumption is that we have a HL Fabric network with a Kafka Orderer.
 We will transition every channel from using Kafka-based ordering services to Raft-based ordering services.
-This will be accomplished through a series of configuration update transactions on each channel in the network.
-Note that migration is done in place, utilizing the existing ledgers for the existing deployed Kafka ordering nodes.
-In other words, the existing orderer nodes will become Raft consenters after the migration.
-Addition or removal of orderers should be performed after the migration.
+This will be accomplished through a series of configuration update transactions on each channel in the network. **Note that migration is done in place, utilizing the existing ledgers for the existing deployed Kafka ordering nodes.
+In other words, the existing orderer nodes will become Raft consenters after the migration.** Addition or removal of orderers should be performed after the migration.

 At a high level, the process follows the official Fabric documentation described here https://hyperledger-fabric.readthedocs.io/en/release-2.1/upgrade.html